Learn about Fossils

 DinoUnit1

-Today, we learned about Fossils as part of our Dinosaur Unit Study.
-We made Fossil Dough to teach the kids about fossils, how they form, and how scientists use them to learn more about dinosaurs.
+Today, we learned about fossils as part of our homeschool Dinosaur Unit Study.
+We made a special kind of fossil dough to teach the kids about fossils, how they form, and how scientists use them to learn more about dinosaurs.

 See our printable pack for more sensory dough recipes

-Once you have the dough, you can start learning about fossils by pressing everyday objects into the dough, and pulling them carefully up to leave a clean imprint of the object.
-We used play dinosaurs to leave footprints, and smaller figures to leave an imprint of their full body.
+Once you have the dough, your kids can start learning about fossils by pressing everyday objects into the fossil dough and pulling them carefully up to leave a clean imprint of the object.
+We used toy dinosaurs to leave footprints, and smaller figures to leave an imprint of their full body.

-• Experiment with the texture of the dough, and see if you can get better detail with better textures.
-Why do some parts of the world have more fossils than others?
+• Experiment with the texture of the fossil dough and see if you can get better detail with other textures.
+Explore the question, why do some parts of the world have more fossils than others?

-A smooth dough, like play-dough, will show more of the fine details of an object than a grittier dough would.
-Some environments were more conducive to preserving fossils than others due to the make up of their soil, the temperature, moisture levels, and other factors.
+A smooth dough, like Play-Dough, will show more of the fine details of an object than a grittier dough would.
+Some environments are more conducive to preserving fossils than others due to the makeup of their soil, temperature, moisture levels, and other factors.

 • How do you think the fossil skeletons of dinosaurs you see in the museum were made?

-This experiment shows how one kind of fossils form- over time, soil and sediment would fill the imprint, and that would become fossilized.
-Other fossils are formed by re-mineralization (bones become fossilized this way- they get buried, and over time, become more like rocks than bones because a chemical change occurs), by being encased and preserved in something (like amber covers bugs), or by becoming petrified!
+Experimenting with fossil dough shows how one kind of fossil forms – over time, soil and sediment would fill the imprint, and that would become fossilized.
+Other fossils are formed by re-mineralization (bones become fossilized this way; they get buried, and over time become more like rocks than bones because a chemical change occurs), by being encased and preserved in something (like amber), or by becoming petrified!

 • What kinds of things from our time could be fossilized, and what would it tell future people about us and our life right now?

-Fossils are the only thing we have to help us learn more about dinosaurs- it’s all the evidence we have left of them!
-While you make imprints of every day objects, discuss with your children what they say about us, and our lives.
+Fossils are the only thing we have to help us learn more about dinosaurs; it’s all the evidence we have left of them!
+While you make imprints of everyday objects with your fossil dough, discuss with your children what they say about us and our lives.

 Learn more about fossils and dinosaurs